 Balance Exercise for Seniors: There are so many little ways you can challenge your balance.
 Do you know the best, and it wont cost you a penny.
 Stand on one foot when your chopping your vegies, hanging out the clothes, putting petrol in your car -anything- challenge it constantly.

 But if you want to hurry it along, try these exercises.
 If you feel that you have extremely poor balance, begin with the first two examples and perhaps you can have a table nearby to grasp if you feel too unsteady.

 Balance actually is a very complex phenomenen.
 It engages the brain through a bio-feedback system.
 For example if you're having a go at the first exercise below, you'll feel all sorts of muscle activity in your feet.

-Your brain is sending muscle contraction signals to all these small muscles to get working.
+Your brain is sending muscle contraction signals back to all these small muscles to get working.
 You're not consciously doing it yourself...